 You will help make pasta and meat sauce by hand.
 Prepare traditional bruschetta and enjoy it with a glass of Chianti wine alongside.
 But you’re not done, as you prepare Tuscan pork and roast potatoes before finishing with some of the region’s famous tiramisù.

 It is a longer tour, taking 6 hours.
-However, with every moment dedicated to preparing, producing and enjoying the delicious fruits (as well as pasta and meats) of your own labour, it feels like it’s gone by in a flash.
+However, with every moment dedicated to preparing, producing and enjoying the delicious fruits (as well as pasta and meats) of your own labor, it feels like it’s gone by in a flash.
 You get a walking tour, transport to the farm, a cooking lesson and wines with lunch and round it all off with a certificate letting you show off your new skills.

 And that rounds out our list of the best food tours of Florence.
 It’s truly hard to pick out a winner or loser here, as they all offer terrific choices of the Tuscan region.
 It really just depends on how long a tour you want and what sort of food experience you are looking for.
 You cannot go wrong with one of these tours, whether you are in Florence for a day or more, and also if you are joining any other cultural Florence tours.